A Multi-Language Perspective on the Robustness of LLM Code Generation: Background and Related Work

 ReCode, introduced by \citet{wang2022recode}, stands as a comprehensive testing framework designed to evaluate the robustness of code generation models specifically tailored for Python datasets.
 In our study, we closely align with and build upon the foundations established by ReCode.
 This framework puts forth a diverse set of 28 perturbations encompassing function names, docstrings, and code.
 The approach outlined in ReCode is evaluated against various popular code generation models, providing valuable insights into their performance and vulnerabilities.
 By following the methodology outlined in ReCode, we aim to extend the understanding of code generation model robustness in our research.\\ An additional notable study we encountered is CodeAttack by \citet{jha2022codeattack}, which presents a black-box attack methodology specifically tailored to exploit the vulnerabilities of Programming language models through code-specific adversarial attacks.
 This approach leverages the inherent structure of code to generate adversarial code samples that are both efficient and effective while remaining undetectable.
 The authors identify vulnerable tokens by masking words and inputting them into the models.
 CodeAttack primarily emphasizes three areas: code-to-code translation, code-to-code repair, and code-to-comment generation, highlighting the diverse applications of their approach within the realm of programming.

 In their recent work, \citet{zhuo2023robustness} conduct an empirical study focusing on the prompt-based adversarial robustness of CODEX.
 The authors uncover the vulnerability of the model to meticulously crafted perturbations.
 Moreover, they propose some methods to mitigate this issue and enhance the model's robustness.\\ \citet{liu2023your} extend the HumanEval dataset with more test cases using ChatGPT and mutation, and their findings revealed that a few test cases alone are inadequate to assess the correctness of a function.
 The inclusion of additional generated test cases led to a higher occurrence of failures, highlighting the importance of employing a diverse set of test cases to comprehensively evaluate function accuracy.\\ Besides, recent studies have explored various aspects of code generation.
-Such as, \citet{li2024exploratory} and \citet{li2024fine} have focused on secure code generation, while \citet{ling2025bias} investigate social bias in code generation. \citet{lin2024soen} examine code generation through the lens of emulating the software development process, and \citet{saha2024specification} propose methods for generating code using the source code from other programming languages.
+Such as, \citet{li2026exploratory} and \citet{li2024fine} have focused on secure code generation, while \citet{ling2025bias} and \citet{rabbi2026socialbias} investigate social bias in code generation. \citet{lin2024soen} examine code generation through the lens of emulating the software development process, and \citet{saha2024specification} propose methods for generating code using the source code from other programming languages.
+More recently, \citet{cheng2025cfceval} evaluate security aspects in LLM-generated code, \citet{li2025secure, li2025prompt} investigate automated pipelines for secure code generation, and \citet{rabbi2025babelcoder} propose an agentic approach to code translation with specification alignment.

+{ The studies above leave several important questions unaddressed.
+First, existing robustness evaluations of LLMs for code generation~\citep{Wang2023, copilot_robustness} have focused exclusively on Python, leaving it unclear whether their findings generalize to other widely-used programming languages with distinct syntax and semantics.
+Second, the benchmarks used in prior robustness work rely on HumanEval, whose test cases have been shown to be insufficient~\citep{liu2023your}, potentially masking failures that would be exposed under more rigorous evaluation.
+Third, while prompt-repair and input-smoothing techniques have been explored in NLP~\citep{ye2020safer,ji2024defending}, their applicability to code generation robustness remains unexplored.
+This work directly targets these gaps by extending robustness evaluation to Java, C++, and JavaScript, adopting a stronger test suite based on EvalPlus, and investigating whether LLM-based docstring repair can recover lost robustness.}